therev2/circl/README.md

 ## Proposed Features:
-### User Authentication: Secure signup and login using JWT and Spring Security.
+- **User Authentication**: Secure signup and login using JWT and Spring Security.
 - **Post Management:** Create, update, and delete posts with support for text, images, and videos.
 - **Real-Time Chat:** Instant messaging via WebSockets.
 - **Social Interactions:** Like, comment, and follow/unfollow functionality.